rajnesh/bridge-bidding-system-js/README.md

 - RKCB clarity: The app uses RKCB 1430 and displays it consistently (no responses selector in General Settings)
 - Practice Focus generation: Hand generator tries all-selected conventions, then pairs, then single selections

+#### Play Tab (Card Play and Scoring)

+- Play out the hand after an auction is completed (new Play tab)
+- SVG card renderer with follow-suit enforcement and trick winner calculation
+- Dummy is revealed after the opening lead; E/W can auto-play for quick simulations
+- Undo/Clear Trick controls, Claim, Replay, and New Deal actions
+- Duplicate scoring at end of hand: part-score/game/slam bonuses, over/undertricks, doubled/redoubled insult, vulnerability-aware
+- Final contract banner with a separate score breakdown list (replaces inline bracketed breakdown)

 ### Auction Management

 - Seat Tracking (dealer, positions)